 1 – Run regular malware scans with multiple software tools.
 While most of the anti-malware programs available today do a pretty good job at detecting and removing viruses, trojans, spyware and adware from our systems, none of them are perfect.

-I recommend running full scans with the free versions of Avast Antivirus, Malwarebytes and Spybot Search and Destroy once per week.
-If malware is found (or even suspected), this post will tell you how to get rid of it completely.
+I recommend running full scans with the free versions of Avast Antivirus and Malwarebytes once per week.
+If malware is found (or even suspected), this post will tell you how to root it out and get rid of it completely.

 2 – Secure your Wi-Fi connection with the strongest encryption method that’s supported by your router.
 If you have an older router that only supports WEP and WPA encryption, I strongly recommend upgrading to a newer, more secure model.